DrAlzahraniProjects/csusb_spring2025_cse6550_team3/README.md

    [Docker](https://www.docker.com/)
    [WSL](https://learn.microsoft.com/en-us/windows/wsl/install)

 You must have a [Groq API Key](https://console.groq.com/keys) to run the app.
+If you do not have one, it can be obtained from the Team 3 Discussion on Canvas.

 ## To create a simple, Dockerized web application:
 1) Clone this GitHub repository